Advising Transfer Students

 Prospective transfer students often inquire about programs to explore how a transfer will help facilitate their educational and career goals.
 This may include an initial visit with the Transfer Specialist in the Office of Admissions, a visit with the College Advising Office, and possibly a faculty visit.

 Transfer students also want to know how their courses will transfer in to MSU, and the first step in determining this is for the student to apply and submit their official transcripts for a transfer evaluation.
-This can take 2-6 weeks, depending on the time of year and workload of the Registrar's staff, so early application and submission is important.
+This can take 2-6 weeks, depending on the time of year and workload of the Registration and Academic Records staff, so early application and submission is important.
 The transfer evaluation will show equivalencies based upon courses that have already been evaluated and entered into the DARS system.
 This process is especially useful for general education coursework and some introductory courses.

 The next step is for students to present course descriptions and syllabi for courses they believe may be equivalent within the departments.
 These should be submitted to the department chair or designee within the department of their major.
 Again, faculty need sufficient time to review this material, so it is important for students to discuss a reasonable timeframe for review with the faculty chair or designee.